hansojuhan/facegoop/notes.md

 - [ ] Make your post able to be either a text OR a photo by using a polymorphic association.

+## Add images to posts

+Images to post should work the same way as profile images to profiles was.
+Main points:

+1. Add `has_one_attached` to post model.

+2. Add the preview + file_field to the new post/edit post form.

+3. For remove, create a nested post_images controllers with routes for #destroy

+4. Update #destroy to respond with a turbo stream to the button click

+5. Add post image to post page